julienschmidt/N-Queens/README.md

 N-Queens
 ========

-Submitted version of my program for the *N-Queens speed-challange* as part of the programmer intership at Technische Universität München
+Submitted version of my program for the *N-Queens speed-challange* as part of the programmer internship at Technische Universität München

 Progress from trivial to fast
 -----------------------------